dougbtv/sectivum/README.md

 Sectivum
 ---

-A Perl-like language for Ethereum.
+A Perl-inspired language for Ethereum.
+With a hint of inspiration from c++.

 ----

 **Namesake**

-For the "pe[a]rl onion" which variety is known as *sectivum*
+For the "pe[a]rl onion" which variety is known as [*sectivum*](http://en.wikipedia.org/wiki/Pearl_onion)

+Originally inspired by the Ethereum Compiler for CLL -> https://github.com/ethereum/compiler